bahimy/imageboard/README.md

 Pragmatic flow:

 &ensp;Conditions trigerring alternate flow:\
-&emsp;Condition 1: There is no posts of interest\
+&emsp;Condition 1: There is no post of interest\
 &emsp;&ensp;2-1.
 Provide ability to post to the root of a thread

 __Use case name__: Start a new thread\